SAEON/data-portal/src/@saeon/logger/README.md

 # @saeon/logger

-A tiny package that adds timestamps to some of the functions on the console object.
-Please note that this is still in development.
-The library should work as expected but the build process isn't finalized yet and as such the bundle is still larger than necessary.
+A tiny package that adds timestamps to the `info`, `log`, `warn`, and `error` functions to `globalThis.console`, and allows for extending the console object with bespoke functions.
+For example, logging to a service via HTTP or GraphQL (example below).
+The signature of the original object is preserved (unless extended obviously).

 ### Installation